-The Contractor shall develop and maintain a written policy for discipline of Contractor employees who violate the security provisions of the contract, which includes this Outsourcing Standard that is incorporated by reference.
+The Authorized Recipient shall develop and maintain a written policy for discipline of Contractor employees who violate the security provisions of the contract, which includes this Outsourcing Standard that is incorporated by reference.
+The Authorized Recipient shall develop and maintain a written incident reporting plan for security events, to include violations and incidents.
+(See also Sections 2.07 and 3.03)

-(Security and Management Control Outsourcing Standard for Channelers, November 6, 2014, 8.0 Security Violations, 8.01 Duties of the Authorized Recipient and Contractor, 8.01a, p.
-10.)
+(Security and Management Control Outsourcing Standard for Non-Channelers, May 2014, 8.0 Security Violations, 8.01(a), p.
+10)

-Pending investigation, the Contractor shall, upon detection or awareness, suspend any employee who commits a security violation from assignments in which he/she has access to CHRI under the contract.
+Pending investigation, the Contractor shall, upon detection or awareness, suspend any employee who commits a security violations form assignments in which he/she has access to CHRI under the contract.

-(Security and Management Control Outsourcing Standard for Channelers, November 6, 2014, 8.0 Security Violations, 8.01 Duties of the Authorized Recipient and Contractor, 8.01b, p.
-10.)
+(Security and Management Control Outsourcing Standard for Non-Channelers, May 2014, 8.0 Security Violations, 8.01(b), p.
+10)

 The Contractor shall immediately (within four hours) notify the Authorized Recipient and the FBI of any security violation to include unauthorized access to CHRI.
 Within five calendar days of such notification, the Contractor shall provide the Authorized Recipient and the FBI a written report documenting such security violation, any corrective actions taken by the Contractor to resolve such violation, and the date, time, and summary of the prior notification.
-(Security and Management Control Outsourcing Standard for Channelers, November 6, 2014, 8.0 Security Violations, 8.01 Duties of the Authorized Recipient and Contractor, 8.01c, p.
+(Security and Management Control Outsourcing Standard for Non-Channelers, November 6, 2014, 8.0 Security Violations, 8.01 Duties of the Authorized Recipient and Contractor, 8.01c, p.
 10.)